DougReeder/elfland-glider/README.md

 Ocean waves could be 100 m tall.
 Elfland Glider is *not* cutsey nor childish.
-Humor should not disrupt the flow of the game - you can have a light elf warn the player not to taunt the Gazebo or seek the "scarlet emerald" or create "Gauntlets of Ogre Intelligence" for the player to equip.
+Humor should not disrupt the flow of the game - you can have a light elf warn the player not to taunt the Gazebo or seek the "scarlet emerald".
+The player might find the tool "Gauntlets of Ogre Intelligence".

 Perhaps the best description of elves, light or dark, is if they came across you, treed by a bear, they would weave a daisy-chain and set it around the bear's neck, so your tale wasn't tragic.